Pathiyankara

 Pathiyankara is a small village in Alappuzha district, Kerala, India.
-There is a mosque where hundreds of people comes to pray every day.

-Pathiyankara is very near to both Kayamkulam and the Arabian Sea.
-Pathiyankara is a small place in Thrikkunnapuzha village.
-People of this village are engaged mostly in Coir works, Fishing and other jobs.
-There are several temples in Pathiyankara named as Mootheril Temple, Ammumma Nada Temple, Kaliyamma Temple And Muriyaalil Temple.
+Pathiyankara is close the Arabian Sea, where navigational lights were installed.
+Pathiyankara is about 1.25 nmi from Thrikkunnapuzha village.

+People of this village are engaged mostly in Coir fabric work and Fishing.

+There are several Hindu temples in Pathiyankara; they include Mootheril Temple, Ammumma Nada Temple, Kaliyamma Temple And Muriyaalil Temple.
+A notable temple, the abode of Sree Dharmasastha, is located in Thrikkunnapuzha.
+There is also a mosque where hundreds of people come to pray.

 Some part of Pathiyankara are islands.
 These islands are connected to the main land by a bridge across Kayamkulam Kayal.
 The main source of transportation is road ways and water ways.

+The local Alappuzha district police use patrol boats, but one of their three boats was gutted in a 2016 fire, leaving them without a full compliment for years.